 - Be sure that the right questions are being asked.
 A counselor should be seeking in-depth information about your finances.
 If not, they will be in no position to select the best option for your particular financial situation.

 - Beware of "debt settlement" agencies.
 They often masquerade as credit counseling agencies to gain legitimacy with the public.
 These agencies often (1) offer little or no financial education, (2) charge excessive fees and (3) allow their client's debt to become delinquent or charged off before a settlement is reached.
-The result?
-You can seriously damage your credit, face future legal proceedings and possibly owe taxes on any negotiated settlements.

 |Non-Profit Credit Counseling & Advocacy||Description|